Video Tour by John Saaristo

-The Oliver Inn, a newly-opened boutique hotel located in Duluth’s Old City Hall, seeks to honor this rich and intriguing history, while offering plenty of modern comforts and amenities for its guests.
+The Oliver Inn, a newly-opened boutique hotel in Duluth’s Old City Hall, seeks to honor this rich and intriguing history while offering plenty of modern comforts and amenities for its guests.

-Together, Katrina Pierson and Rod Raymond – partners in business and life – tackled and recently completed this immense project (the space was formerly used as a restaurant, event center, and co-working space), which is located at 132 East Superior Street.
+Together, Katrina Pierson and Rod Raymond – partners in business and life – tackled and recently completed this immense project (the space was formerly used as a restaurant, event center, and co-working space) located at 132 East Superior Street.
 The Oliver Inn opened on January 2nd, 2022 and the duo is thrilled to offer their guests a unique hospitality experience.

 “We still have the original stairway,” Raymond shared.
 “Andrew Carnegie, Jay Cooke, and others have walked up those stairs, and big decisions were made here.
 We repurposed and restored the building so guests can relive those experiences in a modern-day way.”

-The decision to retain the character of the original structure was both strategic and intentional.
+The decision to retain the original structure's character was strategic and intentional.
 “Rod is deeply committed to preserving and sharing this history with our guests,” Pierson added.

 History of the Space

-Today, in addition to all of that amazing architecture, the space still retains its original basement “speakeasy,” known as The Rathskeller, which came in handy during prohibition times.
-Today, with its dimly-lit, relaxed vibe, and interesting brick parabolic curvature, it remains a great place to grab a cocktail, beer, or glass of wine.
+Today, besides all that amazing architecture, the space retains its original basement “speakeasy,” known as The Rathskeller, which came in handy during prohibition times.
+Today, with its dimly lit, relaxed vibe, and interesting brick parabolic curvature, it remains a great place to grab a cocktail, beer, or glass of wine.
 The Rathskeller is open to both guests and the general public.

 Raymond, a prolific Duluth businessman, is no stranger to tackling large projects.
 He is the owner of a variety of Duluth establishments, including Burrito Union, Fitger’s Brewhouse, Fitger’s Barrel Room, Fitger’s Beer Store, Endion Station Inn, Ramjet Events, and Evolve Yoga & Fitness Studio.

 Pierson brings plenty of skills to the table, too.
 She owns Katrina Lynn Consulting, which works primarily with non-profits on organizational development, capital campaigns, and fundraising.
-She is also a photographer, and has produced films and worked as a creative director.
+She is also a photographer, has produced films, and has worked as a creative director.